apache/sis-site/source/command-line.md

 * **UCAR netCDF library —**
   by default, SIS uses its own embedded netCDF reader which supports only the classical netCDF format, as standardized by OGC.
   If there is a need to read files encoded in GRID or HDF formats, then copy the UCAR netCDF library in the `lib` sub-directory.
-  If presents, the UCAR library should be detected and used automatically when SIS can not read a netCDF file by itself.
+  If presents, the UCAR library should be detected and used automatically when SIS cannot read a netCDF file by itself.

 # Usage    {#usage}